Author: Nicolo Machiavelli

 A worker who adopts Machiavellian tactics may be able to achieve a few short-term successes, but the worker who maintains morality and virtue will be much happier and successful in the long-run.
 If there is a company that rewards Machiavellian behavior, it is probably not a company a decent person would want to work at.
 Even if there is no material reward for virtue, the moral person will still maintain their conscience, and that is invaluable.

 The Prince and Titans

 In Titans, Britt Harris has not taught us to seek power and material reward.
 Instead, he promotes “vision, courage, honesty, and concern for others” (Titans Handbook).
 These ideals differ greatly from those espoused by Machiavelli.
 Controlling others will never lead to the happiness or fulfillment that morality and kindness will bring.

-Britt always taught us Titans that Wisdom is Cheap, and principal can find treasure troves of the good stuff in books.
+Britt always taught us Titans that Wisdom is Cheap, and the principal can find treasure troves of the good stuff in books.
 We hope only will also express their thanks to the Titans if the book review brought wisdom into their lives.